Join us in July for Kids U! where children and teens can play, build, and ride as part of DelVal's summer programming

 Location and Hours

 Campers will be utilizing the classroom, athletic fields and multi-purpose space at our main campus in Doylestown at 700 E. Butler Ave.
 Camps are full-day sessions and run Monday through Friday 9 a.m.-3:15 p.m.
-Campers can brown bag lunch or purchase a meal from our dining hall.
+Campers will brown bag their lunch.

 Each camp is designed for the specific age range listed and a description of the activities at each camp and biographies for head instructors are listed below.
 The tuition and material fees vary by camp.